LEIBExAC/LEIBExAC/README.md

 ## Hi there 👋

-Welcome to my Githun profile, I am Aditya Chaturvedi 🙆, student of Institute of Engineering and Technology DAVV 🏨, India.
+Welcome to my Github profile, I am Aditya Chaturvedi 🙆, student of Institute of Engineering and Technology DAVV 🏨, India.

 The things that I'm currently working on:
 <!--